6 Key Factors of Successful Email Marketing Campaigns

 Email marketing is surely one of the most cost effective and fastest growing e-marketing tools.
 This channel of communication makes marketers lives easier and helps companies generate higher revenues.
-When successfully implemented, email marketing is also one of the easiest and most effective methods to deliver your brand directly to your targeted audience.
+When successfully implemented, email marketing is also one of the easiest and most effective methods to deliver your brand directly to your target audiences.

 When compared to mobile marketing, social media marketing and other mainstream channels, one may argue that email is less effective.
 However, when done in the right way, the ROI achieved via email marketing can almost double the ROI generated through other marketing tools that companies try to utilize from.